Bats of Uaxactún, Maya Biosphere Reserve, Petén, Guatemala

 Description

-In July 2024, a visit was made to the village of Uaxactún in the Maya Biosphere Reserve (RBM), Petén, Guatemala.
-Educational talks were given to secondary-level students, and a species assessment was conducted using mist net captures and high-frequency recordings.
-A total of 20 bat species were identified, belonging to six of the seven families recorded in Guatemala, including frugivorous, insectivorous, one nectarivorous, and one hematophagous species.
-Ten of these species are protected by national legislation.
+In July 2024, a visit was conducted to the village of Uaxactún, located within the Maya Biosphere Reserve (RBM) in Petén, Guatemala.
+Educational talks were delivered to secondary school students, and a rapid species assessment was carried out using mist nets and high-frequency recordings.
+A total of 20 bat species were identified, belonging to six of the seven families recorded in Guatemala.
+These included frugivorous, insectivorous, one nectarivorous, and one hematophagous species.
+Ten of the identified species are protected under national legislation.
 Most of the captured bats play a key role in forest regeneration through seed dispersal.
-Mimon cozumelae stands out as an indicator species of well-preserved forests.
-The results reflect a high species richness in the area, highlighting the need for continued research.
-This work was made possible through the collaboration of FLAAR Mesoamérica, ACOFOP, BQB Biósfera, ASOGUAMA, and PCMG.
+Of particular note was Mimon cozumelae, considered an indicator species of well-preserved forests.
+The results reveal a high level of species richness in the area, highlighting the importance of continuing research and monitoring.
+This work was made possible through the collaboration of FLAAR Mesoamerica, ACOFOP, BQB Biósfera, ASOGUAMA, and PCMG.

 Reviews